TongchengOpenSource/smart-doc-gradle-plugin/README.md

     exclude 'org.springframework.boot:spring-boot-starter-tomcat'
     // exclude artifact use pattern
     exclude 'org.springframework.boot.*'
+    // You can use the include configuration to let the plugin automatically load the specified source.
+    // include example
+    include 'org.springframework.boot:spring-boot-starter-tomcat'
 }
 ```
 For multi-module gradle projects, if you do not want to configure in each module, you can put the smart-doc plugin related configuration into subprojects.